 - Death can occur.
 Please note that contrary to popular portrayals in television, movies, and comics, a rising palmheel skrike to the philtrum will not cause instantaneous death via piercing the opponent's brain with their fractured nasal bone.
-This is physiologically impossible; the only intra-skull passages leading to the brain are for the nerves and blood vessels -- these passages are too small to accommodate the nose structure, and their direct upward angle offers no convenient attack vector.
-Any forceful blow to the head is unlikely, though possible, to cause death from via the following mechanisms:
+This is physiologically impossible; the only intra-skull passages leading to the brain are for the nerves and blood vessels, which are too small to accommodate the nose structure, and their direct upward angle offers no convenient attack vector.
+It is unlikely -- but possible -- to die from any forceful blow to the head as a result of:

-Striking the chin allows the jawbone to act as a lever rapidly rotate the opponent's head.
-This leverage efficiently induces closed-head trauma, leading to unconsciousness and concussions.
-To best exploit this weakness, strike the side of the chin, 1" (2.5 cm) from the tip.
-Boxers call this spot "the button," since it figuratively acts like an on/off switch for your opponent's brain.
+Striking the chin causes the jawbone to act as a lever, rapidly rotating the opponent's head to efficiently induce closed-head trauma, leading to unconsciousness and concussions.
+To best exploit this weakness, strike the side of the chin, 1" (2.5 cm) above it's tip; boxers call this spot "the button," since it acts like an on/off switch for your opponent's brain.

-Striking the chin from underneath has a similar effect, which is is amplified by the fact that properly-executed rising strikes are hard to detect and defend against.
+Striking the chin from underneath has a similar effect, which is amplified by the fact that rising strikes are hard to detect and defend against.
 Whiplash may result.
-An unprepared opponent may inadvertently bite through their tongue, leading to pain, intense bleeding, and the inability to speak.
+Unprepared opponents may inadvertently bite through their tongue, leading to pain, intense bleeding, and the inability to speak.

 Side of jaw

-Powerful strikes could fracture or dislocate the jaw.
+Powerful strikes can fracture or dislocate the jaw.
 Broken jaws must be wired shut to heal, rendering the opponent unable to speak or eat solid food.

 A mistargeted jaw strike can fracture the cheekbone, rupturing the sinuses and causing a severe nosebleed.
 If the opponent were to loose consciousness, they could choke to death on their own blood.

-Additionally, facial nerves may be pinched or abraded, resulting in paralysis.
+Additionally, facial nerves may be pinched or abraded, causing facial paralysis.

 Side of the neck

 The neck is a target-rich environment, due to its large number of major nerves and blood vessels.
-Therefore, striking the side of the neck can result in multiple severe or fatal injuries.
-A powerful blow to the neck will cause one or more of the following:
+Therefore, striking the side of the neck can result in one or more multiple severe or fatal injuries:

-- The internal jugular vein, when it becomes rigid during exhalation, from being crushed against the cervical vertibrae.
+- The internal jugular vein becomes rigid during exhalation, and can be crushed against the cervical vertibrae.

-- Internal corotid vein spasms restrict bloodflow, and eventually causes leading to cerebral thrombosis.
+- Internal corotid vein spasms restrict bloodflow, eventually causing cerebral thrombosis.

-- Blows which can chip or fracture the spiny vertebral processes can crush or lacerate the vertebral artery, causing fatal hemorrhaging or cerebral thrombosis.
+- Chipped or fractured spiny vertebral processes can crush or lacerate the vertebral artery, causing fatal hemorrhaging or cerebral thrombosis.

-A powerful blow can compress or pinch nerves, leading to partial or total paralysis of the affected organ or appendage.
+Powerful blows can always compress or pinch nerves, leading to partial or total paralysis of the affected organ or appendage.
 Powerful strikes to the side of the neck are especially dangerous, because they will impact:

 - The phrenic nerve, which controls the diaphragm.
-Injuring this nerve causes respiratory paralysis (i.e., knocks the wind out) until the injury self-corrects, or death ensues.
+Injuring this nerve causes respiratory paralysis, knocking the wind out of the opponent until either the injury self-corrects or death ensues.

-- The laryngeal nerves, which control the larynx.
+- The laryngeal nerves, which controls the larynx.
 Injuring this nerve can trigger the gag reflex, which can cut off airflow, causing suffocation.

 - Shock to the spinal cord can result in whiplash .

 Shards of broken or dislocated vertebra can compress, lacerate, or sheer the spinal cord, leading to severe paralysis (e.g., paraplegia, quadriplegia), and/or immediate death.
-This effect will be amplified by their broken neck's inability to support the weight of the opponent's head.
+This effect is amplified by the broken neck's inability to support the weight of the opponent's head.

 Base of the skull

-A strong, well-aimed attack to the base of the skull can dislocate or sever the spinal cord, separating it from the brainstem entirely, and essentially decapitating the opponent.
+A strong, well-aimed attack to the base of the skull can dislocate or sever the spinal cord, separating it from the brainstem entirely, which essentially decapitates the opponent.
 These "rabbit punches" are universally banned by every sporting organization for this reason.

 Less severe strikes to this region can still cause paralysis and death from pinching or compressing the spinal cord, or from sharp bone fragments lacerating the spinal cord.
 Whiplash is almost certain.
-Concussions are possible; since the medulla receives the brunt of the damage, death will likely result from the body's diminished ability to autonomously regulate its reflexes and homeostatic processes.
+Concussions are possible, and will likely cause death since the medulla (which autonomously regulates reflexes and homeostatic processes) receives the brunt of the damage.

 A collarbone fracture will incapacitate that arm, as the clavicle is one of the more painful bones to break.
-The jagged bone ends can potentially lacerate the brachial plexus or subclavian artery, creating the possibility of arterial blood clots (i.e., thrombosis) and/or gangrene.
+The jagged bone ends can potentially lacerate the brachial plexus or subclavian artery, possibly creating arterial blood clots (i.e., thrombosis) and/or gangrene.

 Extremely penetrating strikes to the collarbone can can drive bone shards into the chest, puncturing and collapsing the lungs.
 Collapsed lungs can cause shortness of breath, painful breathing, dizziness, irregular heartbeat, coma, and possibly death.

-Though it is unlikely to present itself during an altercation, your opponent's armpits contain an anatomical weakness.
-The brachial plexus lies in this region, close to the skin, where there is little to no muscle to act as padding.
+Though it is unlikely to present itself during an altercation, the brachial plexus lies in this region, close to the skin, where there is little to no muscle to act as padding.
 All of the nerves controlling the arm and hand branch from this point, so striking this area can compress this nerve cluster, causing severe pain and temporary paralysis (i.e., a "burner" or "stinger").

-Striking the inside of the elbow joint causes the arm to fold, and makes the opponent to bend forward.
-This can be used to break an opponent's balance and setup a takedown.
-Striking the outside of the elbow joint, like with an elbow break, can have a variety of outcome, all of which will painfully incapacitate the arm.
-The power of the blow will determine the additional severity of the injury:
+Striking the inside of the elbow joint folds opponent's arm, making them bend forward.
+This can break an opponent's balance and setup a takedown.
+Striking the outside of the elbow joint, like with an elbow break, can have a variety of outcomes, all of which painfully incapacitates the arm.
+The power of the blow determines the injury's additional severity: